 Medics perform surgical treatment in the first stage.
 Thus, it is possible to eliminate the cause of the disease, but it is impossible to prevent it from repeating.
 During surgery, the doctors remove the tumour and a small area of healthy tissue.
 After that, they monitor the oncological patient carefully.
 If necessary, they would repeat diagnostic procedures and prescribe conservative treatment.
 Such therapy includes antineoplastic drugs, immunomodulating agents, and therapeutic drugs.

-The survival rate for colorectal cancer after removal of the tumour of the large intestine becomes favourable.
+The survival rate for colorectal cancer after removing the tumour from the large intestine becomes favourable.
 And it is more than 90% complete recovery.

 Medics have not yet crossed the threshold of knowledge about the causes of cancer; otherwise, it would be possible to treat a tumour at any stage of it successfully.
 There are isolated cases when patients defeat cancer at the last phase.
 However, it is not due to traditional treatment but despite their fear.

-It is essential to understand that it is impossible to defeat oncology with only one drug or operation.
+It is essential to understand that defeating oncology with only one drug or operation is impossible.
 We have to create new technologies and combine existing ones continually.